Ruth E. Franklin’s “Bonnaz” Embroidery Career

 -

 Family and private life.
-Public-record databases confirm that Franklin was born as Ruth Esther Burge in 1933 and later used the surnames “Hill”, “Davis”, “Dunbar” and “Franklin” reflecting at least three marriages.
+Public-record databases confirm that Franklin was born Ruth Esther Burge in 1933 and later used the surnames “Hill”, “Davis”, “Dunbar” and “Franklin” reflecting at least three marriages.

 According to the 1949-1959 California Marriage Index, Ruth married Jack Dunbar on June 10, 1950, a few years before marrying Ben G. Franklin; no divorce record for Dunbar has been located.
 Los Angeles divorce records also show a marriage to Alexander Lavar Hill on January 14, 1950; the listed ages imply a 1931 birth year, likely a different Ruth E. Burge.
 The surnames “Hill” and “Davis” appear in Social Security files without corroborating documents so far.